doctrine/orm/en/tutorials/getting-started-xml-edition.rst

 **clone** nor **wakeup** or :doc:`do so safely <../cookbook/implementing-wakeup-or-clone>`.

 An entity contains persistable properties.
-A persistable property is an instance variable of the entity that contains the data which is persisted and retrieved by Doctrine's data mapping capabilities.
+A persistable property is an instance variable of the entity that is saved into and retrieved from the database by Doctrine's data mapping capabilities.

 An Example Model: Bug Tracker
 -----------------------------